DSAutomations/dockerhass-docs/dockerpidocs.md

 ## Optional: Setup Samba
-You can do all of your config file creation and editing at the command line if you want, however this can be a bit cumbersome.
+YOf course, you can do all of your config file creation and editing at the command line if you want, however this can be a bit cumbersome.
 It would help to be able to directly access your config files from your local PC, let's get Samba up and running to provide this service to us.

+To make things a bit easier, let's get Samba up and running

 If you're like me and you keep your Homeassistant config on GitHub, now would be the time to clone your repository: